danriz/swe573/README.md

 Password:
 The operation couldn’t be completed.
 Unable to locate a Java Runtime that supports apt.
 Please visit http://www.java.com for information on installing Java.

+In my old mac, my computer had buildin, up and working java.
+It suprised me that macosx does not build-in java.
+I search internet to find a java version compatible with m1 processor.
+I downloaded java and tried to run it.
+Bu home variable is not configured.

+echo $JAVA_HOME
+command prints null.
+I searched a source to confiure $JAVA_HOME variable.